escher-trace/escher-trace.github.io/docs/GraphAttributes.md

 # 4. Alter graph attributes
-This section of the documentation explains how to change the attributes of graphs including size, scheme, bar labels, legend metrics, prescence of the context button, and plotting individual data points as well as show how to import these characteristics and others from a different Escher-Trace Workspace.
+This section of the documentation explains how to change the attributes of graphs including size, scheme, bar labels, legend metrics, presence of the context button, and plotting individual data points as well as show how to import these characteristics and others from a different Escher-Trace Workspace.

 ## 4.1 Changing Graph Size
-Escher-Trace graphs can **all** be resized simultaneosly.
+Escher-Trace graphs can **all** be resized simultaneously.
 Below, is a walkthrough of how this is done.

 ### 4.1.0 Making Graph Size Pop-up Appear
 After opening the **Graph Attributes** option, click **Size**.